-The second noteworthy instance of involvement from within the social service sector was when a renowned body like the Rotary Club of Mumbai Queens Necklace began with a small sponsorship in 1994 towards the costs incurred for treating and reuniting 4 destitutes.
+At the social-service level Shraddha has experienced growing Empathy at different levels and different cross sections of society.
+Citing a notable one was when a renowned body like the Rotary Club of Mumbai Queens Necklace began, in 1994, with a small sponsorship towards the costs incurred for treating and reuniting 4 destitutes.
 The resultant emotional satisfaction gradually scaled their involvement upwards over the years, to them donating the cost of construction of an entire unit in our Karjat Center in 2007.
 And finally, the empathy levels grew further with them reaching out with sponsorship of the costs incurred for 100 destitutes and 150 destitutes respectively in the last two years.
 And summed up with their Ex-President Sanjiv Mehta writing recently 'Shraddha has become a household name at RCMQN and the intent to support has become automatic'.
-Now Shraddha has been invited to give a Keynote Address at the Rotary International 'Institute' in Chennai, India wherein 800 Rotary International District Governors from India, Sri Lanka, Pakistan, Bangladesh and Nepal will be attendees.
-Stigma demolished and crushed and Empathy expected to multiply a zillion fold, internationally.
+Shraddha was invited in August 2018 to give a Keynote Address at the Rotary International 'Institute' in Chennai, India wherein 800 Rotary International District Governors from India, Sri Lanka, Pakistan, Bangladesh and Nepal were attendees.
+Stigma demolished and crushed and Empathy got multiplied a zillion fold, internationally.

-So, in the final analysis, it is not a separated loved one that Shraddha reunites with his/her family.
-In the broader spectrum of events, it is the debunking of the Stigma that surrounds mental illness at the individual level, at the family level, and at the society level which Shraddha accomplishes, albeit in bits and pieces, in a fragmented journey across the length and breadth of India.
+In the final analysis, it is not a separated loved one that Shraddha reunites with his/her family.
+In the broader gestalt, it is the debunking of the Stigma that surrounds mental illness at the individual level, at the family level, and at the society level which Shraddha accomplishes, albeit in bits and pieces, in a fragmented journey across the length and breadth of India.